|

 1.1 Who should read this guide ?

 This manual is designed as a reference for Administrators of Cohesion.
-Administrators should also read the Client User Guide to familiarise themselves with the Cohesion Client.
+Administrators should also read

 1.2 What does this guide cover ?